 When they returned home after the race, Rick typed out, “Dad, when we run, I feel like my disability disappears.”
 “Rick created a sign for his chair that said ‘Free Bird’ on it,” says Dick.
 “I knew running was the start of a new adventure for us.”

 Pretty soon Dick was winning his age group while pushing Rick.
 They ran 17 minutes for 5K, finished Boston in 2:58 and 2:59, and eventually ran in the 2:40s for the marathon.
-To train while Rick was at college, Dick would get a 94-pound bag of cement — Rick weighed 95 back then — put it in Rick’s racing chair and log the miles.
-“People thought I was crazy,” says Dick.
+To train while Rick was at college, Dick would get a 94-pound bag of cement—Rick weighed 95 back then—put it in Rick’s racing chair and log the miles.
+“People thought I was crazy,” said Dick.

 In 1989, Team Hoyt tackled the Hawaii Ironman.
 After pulling Rick in a raft through 2.4 miles in 1:54:06, they got on the bike.
 Their bike weighed 76 pounds, Rick weighed in at 125 and Dick was a lean and mean 175.
 Don’t try this at home.
 Dick was propelling a not-very-aerodynamic 376 pounds through the lava fields in 8:01:30 before pushing Rick to a 4:30:27 marathon to finish in an unfathomable time of 14:26:04.

 At the end of the day, it’s not always important how a story starts, but how it turns out.
 They were honored in Boston in 1996 on the 100th anniversary of the event as Centennial Heroes, and there is now a bronze statue of Dick and Rick 400 yards from the start of the marathon in Hopkinton.
-The pair was inducted into the Ironman Hall of Fame in 2008, and they were recently honored at the ESPYs with the Jim Valvano Perseverance Award.
-Dick, 73, and Rick, 51, continue to showcase every day the unbreakable bond between a father and his son.
+The pair was inducted into the Ironman Hall of Fame in 2008, and they were honored at the ESPYs with the Jim Valvano Perseverance Award.
+Dick and Rick showcase every day the unbreakable bond between a father and his son.